semgrep/semgrep-rules/README.md

 | ------------ | ------------------------ | -------------------- |
 | `develop` | `returntocorp/semgrep:develop`  | [![semgrep-rules-test-develop](https://github.com/returntocorp/semgrep-rules/workflows/semgrep-develop/badge.svg)](https://github.com/returntocorp/semgrep-rules/actions?query=workflow%3Asemgrep-develop+branch%3Adevelop) |

 Welcome!
 This repository is the standard library for [Semgrep](https://semgrep.dev/) rules, but there are many more written by [r2c](https://r2c.dev/) and other contributors available in the [Semgrep Registry](https://semgrep.dev/explore).
 If there is a specific rule you are looking for, you can also search the [Semgrep registry](https://semgrep.dev/r).
+To contribute, find details about contributing in the [Contributing to Semgrep rules](https://semgrep.dev/docs/contributing/contributing-to-semgrep-rules-repository/) documentation.

 ## Using Semgrep rules repository